 Matty’s left unsatisfied by a Shannon Tweed erotic thriller that’s all build up, no release.

-After hitting paydirt with the epoch-making Night Eyes (1990), former tennis pro-cum-B-movie mogul Ashok Amritraj went on to produce a raft straight-to-video erotic dramas and thrillers, riding the genre’s wave deep into the ‘90s and shepherding such saucy standouts as: the three Night Eyes sequels; Last Call (1991) and Legal Tender (1992) from Night Eyes director Jag Mundhra; the Pamela Anderson-starring Snapdragon (1993); and Scorned (1993) and Scorned 2 (1997) until the form floundered.
-And while 1992’s SEXUAL RESPONSE sits at the bottom end of Amritraj’s flesh-laden run, it’s worth persevering with, primarily due to the inimitable talents of Shannon Tweed.
+After hitting paydirt with the epoch-making Night Eyes (1990), former tennis pro-cum-B-movie mogul Ashok Amritraj went on to produce a raft straight-to-video erotic dramas and thrillers, riding the genre’s wave deep into the ‘90s and shepherding such saucy standouts as: the three Night Eyes sequels; Last Call (1991) from Night Eyes director Jag Mundhra; the Pamela Anderson-starring Snapdragon (1993); and Scorned (1993) and Scorned 2 (1997) until the form floundered.
+While 1992’s SEXUAL RESPONSE sits at the bottom end of Amritraj’s flesh-laden run, it’s worth persevering with, primarily due to the inimitable talents of Shannon Tweed.

 Thankfully, an apparently by chance meeting with a brooding biker, Emile Levisetti’s homonymous Edge (presumably so named as that’s what he lives his life on), changes that; and soon Eve and her black-clad beau are going at it like the clappers in a bunch of spicy sex scenes that were pruned of almost everything bar Tweed boob in the film’s R-rated version.

 But is Edge really who he seems?